Learn Student Names

 Inclusivity begins with asking students to introduce themselves and to pronounce their names.
 Later, it extends to learning about students’ lives and context.
 Below are some practices you can use to create an inclusive classroom environment from the outset.

-• Canvas Profile: Direct students to the profile feature in Canvas, which allows students to change their displayed name, select their preferred pronouns, and write a brief bio.
+- Canvas Profile: Direct students to the profile feature in Canvas, which allows students to change their displayed name, select their personal pronouns, and write a brief bio.